 In future we will see groups of practices working together to share resources, hosting health professionals with a range of skills in specific areas e.g. diabetes, mental health.
-These teams will come together to work out the best treatment for a patient, which could then be delivered in their own community, closer to their home.
+These

 We will work with our partners to evolve new care pathways across organisations which manage patients according to their clinical needs in the location and manner most appropriate for those needs with an early focus on the frail elderly and patients with long term conditions